Learn how to create an XDM schema for mobile app events.

 Before data can be ingested into Platform, a schema must be composed to describe the data’s structure and provide constraints to the type of data that can be contained within each field.
 Schemas consist of a base class and zero or more schema field groups.

 If you’re familiar with Analytics Solution Design Reference (SDRs), you can think of a schema as a more robust SDR.
+See Create and maintain a Solution Design Reference (SDR) Document for more information.

 To complete the lesson, you must have permission to create an Experience Platform schema.